What is TNR?

 Over time, the current population will begin to go down and those cats become better neighbors without the need to fight and mate.
 This is not an immediate answer, but a humane way to help the feral and neighborhood population in a community.

-There are several benefits of this program including:
+There are several benefits of a TNR program including:

 Reduces unwanted litters that fill already full shelters & rescues